simeonabe/DockOllama/README.md

 # Ollama Streamlit Service

 ## Overview
 This project implements a Streamlit-based web interface for the Ollama language model service.
-It provides a user-friendly way to interact with various language models through a web browser.
+It provides a user-friendly way to interact with language model through a web browser.

 ## Architecture
 The service consists of the following components: